JACK-cp2c/Shizuku-Adorable/README.md

 - Clone with `git clone --recurse-submodules`
 - Run gradle task `:manager:assembleDebug` or `:manager:assembleRelease`

-The `:manager:assembleDebug` task generates a debuggable server.
+该 `:manager:assembleDebug` task generates a debuggable server.
 You can attach a debugger to `shizuku_server` to debug the server.
 Be aware that, in Android Studio, "Run/Debug configurations" - "Always install with package manager" should be checked, so that the server will use the latest code.

 ## License